September 28, 2020

 At this point you’ve finished the pre-work of setting a goal, doing some simple math and organizing your documents.
 Now you’re ready to move into the final steps of the process.

 You’ve probably seen advertisements showing you extremely low mortgage interest rates.
 Don’t get fooled.
 These super low rates are used by banks to lure you in.
 Just because you see a rate posted in an ad doesn’t mean that’s the rate you’re going to get.
 In fact, most of the time you will not get that rate.

 Everyone’s situation is different.
 You might not have a perfect credit score and you might not want to refinance into a 15-year loan.
 You’re best approach is to use a personalized quote tool like GoRefi to get rate and loan information specifically tailored to you.
 That way you’ll be getting information in real-time that you know applies to you.

 Don’t fall victim to the teaser rate games that other mortgage companies play.
 Use GoRefi’s free quote tool to get a personalized loan and rate recommendations.
 The best part of using GoRefi is that you can complete the refinancing process online without annoying phone calls and stacks of paperwork.
 You could save yourself weeks of time.
 That’s time you can use to take a nice vacation with all the money you’ll be saving from refinancing your mortgage.

 The good news is that most of the hard work is finished.
 Good job!
 There will be a few details to take care of like scheduling an appraisal and underwriting.
 But don’t sweat these steps too much.
 We ensure that your appraisal gets set for a time convenient for you and underwriting is taken care of on the backend.
 Follow these six steps and you’ll be enjoying lower mortgage payments in no time.

-If you want to see how much you could be saving use our personalized loan refinance quote calculator today.
+If you want to see how much you could be saving, use our personalized loan refinance quote calculator on our home loan page.